inspired by nature

 For the production of Clina capillary tube mats, pipes, supply + return lines we use only high-quality Polypropylen-Random-Copolymerisat (PP-R), DIN EN ISO 1873-1.

-In order to provide an ideal capillary tube mat for each application, the Clina team in Berlin has been researching and developping since the 1990s.
+In order to provide an ideal capillary tube mat for each application, the Clina team in Berlin has been researching and developing since the 1990s.
 The currently available capillary tube mats differ in terms of diameter & distance of the capillary tubes, mat shape, diameter and position of the mat distributor pipes, as well as in terms of the carrier material.
 Moreover various conncections are also available.

 basic shapes of Clina capillary tube mats